Rigidity of high dimensional graph manifolds: Introduction

 5pt

 Informally, our manifolds can be decomposed into pieces, each of which supports a finite-volume product metric locally modeled on some $\mathbb H^k \times \mR ^{n-k}$ ($k\geq 3$).
-We point out that our class of manifolds has some differences with the corresponding classical $3$-dimensional graph manifolds.
-For instance: \begin{itemize} \item we do not allow pieces to be products of hyperbolic surfaces with codimension two tori (though see Chapter \ref{surf-base:chap}), \item we do not allow general finite volume quotients of $\mathbb H^k \times \mR ^{n-k}$, but \item we allow purely hyperbolic pieces in our decompositions (i.e. the case where $k=n$). \end{itemize}

-Our notion of generalized graph manifolds includes both the classical ``double'' of a finite volume hyperbolic manifold with toric cusps, as well as twisted doubles of such manifolds (see \cite{ArFa}).
-We emphasize that, restricting down to $3$-dimensions, our notion of graph manifold (and subsequent notion of extended graph manifold) {\bf do not} coincide with the classical $3$-dimensional graph manifolds.
+Our notion of generalized graph manifolds includes both the classical ``double'' of a finite volume hyperbolic manifold with toric cusps, as well as those twisted doubles of such manifolds (in the sense of Aravinda and Farrell \cite{ArFa}) that are obtained via affine gluings.

+A restriction that we have imposed on our graph manifolds is that all pieces have a base which is hyperbolic {\it of dimension $\geq 3$}.
+The reason for this restriction is obvious: hyperbolic manifolds of dimension $\geq 3$ exhibit a lot more rigidity than surfaces.
+However, some of our results extend also to the case when surfaces with boundary are allowed as bases of pieces.
+To allow for these, we introduce the following:

+\begin{definition} For $n\geq 3$, an \emph{extended graph $n-$manifold} is a manifold built up from pieces as in the definition of graph manifold as well as \emph{surface pieces}, that is manifolds of the form $\Sigma \times T^{n-2}$ with $\Sigma$ non-compact, finite volume, hyperbolic surface.
+Also, we require that each gluing does {\bf not} identify the fibers in adjacent surface pieces. \end{definition}